 In This Article

-After this pretty bottle, we had to wait for the new millennium to take advantage again of the original note of palmarosa in our favorite fragrances.
+It wasn't until the new millennium that we started to see the unique note of palmarosa re-emerge in our favorite fragrances.

-Thanks to Léonard Léonard released in 2001, we finally have the pleasure of rediscovering the palmarosa note decades after Guerlain's pretty Vol de Nuit.
-The fragrance opens with fruity and floral top notes where palmarosa blends with freesia, violet leaf and blackcurrant for olfactory surges of flowers and sugars.
+In 2001, Léonard Léonard allowed us to rediscover the palmarosa note, decades after Guerlain's enchanting Vol de Nuit.
+The fragrance opens with fruity and floral top notes, where palmarosa mingles with freesia, violet leaf, and blackcurrant for a delightful blend of flowers and sweetness.

-Miller Harris' Geranium Bourbon will also use the palmarosa note as a top note to open its woody and floral fragrance with green, fruity but also spicy notes seeking to reproduce the exotic sensations of the colors of Kashmir.
+Miller Harris' Geranium Bourbon also features the palmarosa note as a top note in its woody and floral fragrance, which combines green, fruity, and spicy notes to evoke the exotic sensations of Kashmir's vibrant colors.

-As for L'Eau Bleue by Issey Miyaké, the pretty aromatic offers the palmarosa note in the heart note to exhale its flowery scents of rose and spice while offering a fresh and woody aromatic even amber.
+As for L'Eau Bleue by Issey Miyaké, this captivating aromatic fragrance incorporates the palmarosa note in the heart, exuding its floral scents of rose and spice while maintaining a fresh, woody, and even amber character.